How to Become a Saint

 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father in heaven.
 Many will say to me on that day, ‘Lord, Lord, did we not prophesy in your name?
 Did we not drive out demons in your name?
 Did we not do mighty deeds in your name?’
 Then I will declare to them solemnly, ‘I never knew you.
 Depart from me, you evildoers’” (Matthew 7:21-23).

-Tragically, from our pride we can think we are serving God and doing His will, because we have great prayers and mighty deeds, but sadly we still haven’t even found The Way…nor grown into a saving faith.
+Tragically, from our pride we can think we are serving God and doing His will, and walking towards sanctity, because we have great prayers and mighty deeds, but sadly many still haven’t even found The Way of Peace…and can’t grow into a saving faith.

-Oh, from our pride, how many faithful are caught in this trap of the devil and are being lead astray all the while thinking we are saved, thinking that we are on the right path, when we aren’t.
+Oh, from our pride, how many of the faithful are caught in this trap of the devil and are being lead astray all the while thinking we are saved, thinking that we are on the right path, when we are actually dead.
+Tragic!

 No matter how much we pray and work for God to be walking towards the Path of Life, DAILY we must be CHANGING in the following areas: